VELD-Dev/riftripper/README.md

 ## 🔑 TODO List / features for the `v1.0.0`
 - ✅ Open and view a level.
-- ✅ Extract the model as an OBJ or FBX model.
+- ✅ Extract models and levels as OBJ or FBX model files.
-- ✅ Repack the edits in the orginal file without editing the DAG/TOC hyperlinks files.
 - ❔ Extract the textures.
 - ❔ Repack the edits in a new file with new TOC/DAG files in order to just have to replace the orginal DAG and TOC instead of re-downloading the entire game.
 - ❔ Edit the levels and save the edits in the original level or in a project file.
+- ❌ Repack the edits in the orginal file without editing the DAG/TOC hyperlinks files.
 - ❌ Edit instance parameters of entities.
 - ❌ Make new portals of any kind (on Ratchet & Clank: Rift Apart).
 - ❌ Bundle several mods without breaking other mods (for that, users will have to edit themselves the mods to bundle those together).